 - Context Type: The ContextType will automatically adjust depending upon the Server or Domain that is used to authenticate the user.
 If there is a problem, you can manually set it to either "Machine" if you are authenticating against the local machine or "Domain" if you are authenticating against a network Domain.

 - Logon Type: The options are: Interactive, Network, or Batch.

 The Interactive LoginType means that users need to have interactive Logon Rights.

 The Network LoginType is for users that are expected to have network access privileges.

 The Batch LoginType can be used to authenticate users that don't have either Interactive or Network rights.

 Test / Save - User

-You can test the Authentication settings by entering a username and password and clicking on Test Security.
+To test the Authentication settings, enter a username and password and click on Test Security.

 To save the settings you need to specify the name and password of a user with administrative access based on the new settings.
 When you click Save Setup, dbFront will use those credentials to validate the new settings and then save the updated settings.